 We’ve broken the list down into two broad categories: file storage, sharing and synching, and online backup.

-Lots of people use Dropbox's free and extremely easy-to-use basic service to sync and share personal files between the cloud and PCs and/or mobile devices.
-Dropbox for Business bulks up to support multiple users, provides 1 TB of storage per user, centralized administration/activity monitoring, additional security settings, and the capability to track and recover previous versions of files.
+Lots of people use Dropbox’s free and extremely easy-to-use basic service to sync and share personal files between the cloud and PCs and/or mobile devices.
+Dropbox for Business bulks up to support multiple users, provides 1 TB of storage, centralized administration/activity monitoring, additional security settings, and the capability to track and recover previous versions of files.

 Price: 30-day trial; $55 per month or $550 per year for up to three users and 1 TB of storage; $125 for each additional user

-Price:14-day trial; $15 per user per month (minimum three users) with unlimited storage
+Price: 14-day trial; $15 per user per month (minimum three users) with 1 TB of storage

 Google Drive isn’t that self-driving car you’ve heard about; it’s the company’s cloud-based file storage and sharing service paired with the SaaS-based productivity suite (formerly known as Google Docs), which lets you create and edit documents via the browser.
 Google Drive has some neat tricks too, such as the capability to display files even when you don’t have the program they were created with installed on your computer (handy for Adobe formats like Illustrator and Photoshop).
 And it ties in with other Google products and services you may already use, such as the Chrome browser, Gmail and Google+.

 Price: 5 GB for free; 25 GB for $2.49 per month, or 100 GB for $4.99 per month (higher-capacity storage plans are also available)